GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 **<span style="color:red">Warning: Work in Progress.
 Definitely incomplete and sometimes incorrect.</span>**

-You can use the Google Cloud Debugger to capture and inspect the call stack and local variables of a live application running in the cloud (more specifically on [Google App Engine](https://cloud.google.com/appengine/docs), Google [Compute Engine](https://cloud.google.com/compute/), or, with some additional configuration, [Managed VMs](https://cloud.google.com/appengine/docs/managed-vms/).)
+The Google Cloud Debugger enables you to capture and inspect the call stack and local variables of a live application running in the cloud (more specifically on [Google App Engine](https://cloud.google.com/appengine/docs), Google [Compute Engine](https://cloud.google.com/compute/), or, with some additional configuration, [Managed VMs](https://cloud.google.com/appengine/docs/managed-vms/).)